belsrc/notebook/functional/Functional Programming.md

 - Thanks to referential transparency, code is easier to understand (reason about) given any input.
 - Pure functions can always be memoized by their inputs, as $x \to y$ is always the same.
 - Makes parallelization easier (threads, webworkers, Promises) as it doesn't rely on shared memory.
+- Functions that have no side effects allow for compiler optimization techniques.

 ## Give A Function, Take A Function: Higher Order Function (HOF)

-A Higher Order Function is any function that takes one or more functions as arguments or returns a function as its result.
+A [Higher Order Function](https://en.wikipedia.org/wiki/Higher-order_function) is any function that takes a function (one or more) as an argument or returns a function as its result.
 Most people make use of them while, maybe, not even knowing what they are or that they have a specific name.
 As one of the core languages that JS was modeled after, Scheme, a lot of native functions use HOFs.

 ```js
 // Function as an argument